Ilan Ben-Dov: Business career

-In 2008 Ben-Dov restructured Suny's holdings and sold the Samsung cellular telephone import business to Suny subsidiary Scailex Corp. ltd. Except for importing Samsung cellular telephones, Suny was active in the Internet service field through its controlling interest in Internet portal Tapuz People Ltd and BlogTV.
-In August 2009 Ben Dov acquired control of Partner Communications from Hutchison Telecommunications International for NIS 4.7 billion (about $1.38 billion), in one of the biggest transactions the Israeli market had seen.
-This was financed through loans provided by the financial institutions that bought his bonds, the banks, and Hutchison's seller's loan.
-On 10 January 2010, Ben-Dov sold 4.92% of Azorim Investment, Development and Construction Ltd. for NIS 36.8 million.
-In October 2010 Ben-Dov bought 012 Smile for NIS 1.5 billion.
+In 2008, he restructured Suny's holdings and sold the Samsung cellular telephone import business to Suny subsidiary Scailex Corp. ltd. Except for importing Samsung cellular telephones, Suny was active in the Internet service field through its controlling interest in Internet portal Tapuz People Ltd and BlogTV.
+In August 2009 Ben Dov acquired control of Partner Communications from Hutchison Telecommunications International for NIS 4.7 billion (about $1.38 billion), financed through loans provided by the financial institutions that bought his bonds, the banks, and Hutchison's seller's loan.
+On 10 January 2010, he sold 4.92% of Azorim Investment, Development and Construction Ltd. for NIS 36.8 million.

+In October 2010, Ben-Dov bought 012 Smile for NIS 1.5 billion.
 In December 2012 Ben dov sold 30.7 percent of Partner Communications along with control of the company to Haim Saban.
-On 6 May 2013 Ben Dov put Tapuz up for sale.
+On 6 May 2013, Ben Dov put Tapuz up for sale.

-On 10 July 2013 a Court ordered a liquidation for Ben-Dov's Tao.
+On 10 July 2013, a court ordered the liquidation for Ben-Dov's Tao.
 The following day Bank Leumi granted a temporary foreclosure order against Ben-Dov's assets.
 In September 2013 Ben Dov sold the Tapuz web portal to Trendline Information and Communication Services Ltd. for NIS 4.3 million.
-On 23 June 2014 Scailex board ousts Ilan Ben-Dov as chairman.
+On 23 June 2014, Scailex board ousted Ilan Ben-Dov as chairman.

 Ben-Dov has made a number of financial investments, and Suny has become a party at interest in several companies, including IDB Holding Corp.
 Ltd.